martell-n-tardy/Python/README.md

 ## Skills
 * **PANDAS**
-    * **London Housing Case Study:** A mini-project analyzing the rising costs of rent in London using Python data science toolbox.
+    * **London Housing Case Study:** A mini-project analyzing the rising costs of rent in London using the Python data science toolbox.